Raising Chicks in the Fall: 5 Breeds to Choose

 Pengo/CC BY-SA 3.0

 ISA Browns were developed more than 30 years ago for top egg-laying abilities, and about 60 percent of the world’s brown eggs are laid by this hybrid sex-linked chicken.
-(ISA stands for Institut de Sélection Animale, the company which developed the hybrid.)
+(ISA stands for Institut de Sélection Animale, the company that developed the hybrid.)

-2. Rhode Island Reds
+2. Rhode Island Reds for Raising Chicks in the Fall

 rhode island red reds chicken breed